PREreview/rapid-prereview/README.md

 To reset all redis data (including sessions) run: `npm run azure:reset-redis`.
 Be aware that this will source the production environment variables.

+Some basic info about the service health can be found at https://rapid-prereview-service.azurewebsites.net/